Hear from some of our most successful alumni about what makes the UO School of Journalism and Communication unique.

 Allen Hall’s three-story transformation added 18,000 square feet and seamlessly combines traditional classrooms with labs and informal learning spaces designed to serve how students work and learn.

 Ensuring that media thrives economically in the digital age.
 Educating the next generation of journalists.
 Empowering communities and journalists to work together.
-Using technology to enhance the diversity of voices in journalism.

 Gateway I and II students this week were treated to a Google Hangouts chat with the creators of "Mortified" after tweeting about their experience storyboarding a documentary about the show.